-To assess the causal effect of past epidemic exposure on an individual's usage of digital and traditional financial services, we estimate a linear probability model with a difference-indifferences specification:
+To assess the causal effect of past epidemic exposure on an individual's usage of digital and traditional financial services, we estimate a linear probability model with a difference-in-differences specification:

-$$Y{ict} = \beta_0 + \beta_1 X{it} + \beta_2 Exposure to epidemic{ct} + \beta_3 C_c + \beta_4 Y_t + \varepsilon{ict}$$ (1)

-where Y{ict} is a dummy variable indicating whether or not respondent i in country c in year t uses digital or traditional financial services.
+$$Y{ict} = \beta_0 + \beta_1 X{it} + \beta_2 \text{Exposure to epidemic}{ct} + \beta_3 C_c + \beta_4 Y_t + \varepsilon{ict}, \quad (1)$$ where $Y{ict}$ is a dummy variable indicating whether or not respondent i in country c in year t uses digital or traditional financial services.
 "Exposure to epidemic" is an indicator variable capturing whether a country experienced an epidemic in a year.
-The coefficient of interest is β_2 .
-As noted, our identification assumption is that occurrence of an epidemic (as opposed to its intensity) is uncorrelated with country-level characteristics and hence that our treatment variable is plausibly exogenous.8
+The coefficient of interest is $\beta_2$ .
+As noted, our identification assumption is that occurrence of an epidemic (as opposed to its intensity) is uncorrelated with country-level characteristics and hence that our treatment variable is plausibly exogenous.

-To control for the effects of demographic and labor market structure, we include the following in the X_i vector of individual characteristics: individual income (in level and squared), and indicator variables for living in an urban area, having a child (any child under 15), gender (male), employment status (full-time employed, part-time employed, unemployed), religion (atheist, orthodox, protestant, catholic, muslim), educational attainment (tertiary education, secondary education), and within-country-year income decile.
+To control for the effects of demographic and labor market structure, we include the following in the $X_i$ vector of individual characteristics: individual income (in level and squared), and indicator variables for living in an urban area, having a child (any child under 15), gender (male), employment status (full-time employed, parttime employed, unemployed), religion (atheist, orthodox, Protestant, Catholic, Muslim), educational attainment (tertiary education, secondary education), and withincountry-year income decile.

-To account for unobservable characteristics, we include fixed effects at the levels of country (C_c) and year (Y_t).
+To account for unobservable characteristics, we include fixed effects at the levels of country ( $C_c$ ) and year ( $Y_t$ ).
 The country dummies control for all variation in the outcome variable due to factors that vary only cross-nationally.
-These also strengthen our identification argument, ensuring that we control for the selection of certain countries into epidemic episodes as long as the timing of the epidemic can be considered exogenous.9 The year dummies control for global shocks that affect all countries simultaneously.
-We also include as country-level time-varying regressors
+These also strengthen our identification argument, ensuring that we control for the selection of certain countries into epidemic episodes as long as the timing of the epidemic can be considered exogenous.
+The year dummies control for global shocks that affect all countries simultaneously.
+We also include as country-level time-varying regressors GDP per capita and bank deposits relative to GDP; these variables capture economic and financial development across countries and over time.

-8 In Appendix Tables 7 and 8, we show that the occurrence of epidemics is indeed uncorrelated with country characteristics.
+7. In Appendix Tables 7 and 8, we show that the occurrence of epidemics is indeed uncorrelated with country characteristics.

-9 For instance, an African country may generally be more likely to experience epidemics compared to a European country.
+8. For instance, an African country may generally be more likely to experience epidemics compared to a European country.
 In a fixed-effect setting, our identification strategy is likely to hold as long as one could think of the (within-country) timing of an epidemic as unpredictable (i.e., exogenous).